-The Enterprise Applications Services Technologies (EAST) contract is one of five procurements under NASA’s IT Infrastructure Integration Program (I3P).
+The Enterprise Applications Services Technologies (EAST) contract is one of five procurements under NASA's Enterprise Services.
 The EAST contract became effective February 1, 2011 and provides support to the NASA Enterprise Applications Competency Center (NEACC) which is aligned under NASA's Office of the Chief Information Officer (OCIO).
 EAST services are comprehensive services for Enterprise Applications operations, maintenance, enhancement, and end-user support.
 It supports a broad range of key business and mission-supporting platforms, applications, and infrastructure used across the Agency, such as financial management, procurement, logistics, and travel management.

 Marshall Space Flight Center is the host Center for the EAST program.
 The EAST service provider is SAIC.